Lcapps56/R2H-Responsive-web-design-/README.md

 4. Continue the trend for the red and yellow

-+ The Red should show at 1000px
++ The Green should show at 1000px
 + The Yellow should show at 700px